moris88/moris88/README.md

 ## Skills ⭐

--React with Vite.js and Typescript
+- React with Vite.js and Typescript
--Framework Next.js
+- Framework Next.js
--Framework CSS: Tailwind
+- Framework CSS: Tailwind
--State Management with: Redux, Recoil and Jotai -Node.js serverless with express and database SQL
+- State Management with: Redux, Recoil and Jotai
+- Node.js serverless with express and database SQL